berdikhanova/DS4SG-Global-Inequality/README.md

 ## License

-Copyright (c) 2022 Berdikhanova, M., Oliveira, F., Narimatsu, N., & Ali, N.
+Copyright (c) 2022 Ali, N., Berdikhanova, M., Narimatsu, N., & Oliveira, F.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal